Harry Hay and his plants.

 Another visit by bulb enthusiasts May 2004.
 Photos by Bob Rutemoeller.
 This Pseudogaltonia clavata was blooming.
 Harry said it weighed over a kilo and took 21 years from seed to flower.
 More information found in Pseudogaltonia.

-Other plants in bloom at the same time were:
+Other plants in flower at the same time were: